 Building And Code Staff Appreciation Day

-This holiday is observed every September 1st and it’s known as Building and Code Staff Appreciation Day.
+This holiday is observed every September 1st, and it is known as Building and Code Staff Appreciation Day.
 This is a day when these professionals finally get the respect they deserve.

-These codes covered a wide range of construction practices including the materials used in construction, the legal size and height of structures, and how much space must exist between buildings.
+These codes covered a wide range of construction practices, including the materials used in construction, the legal size and height of structures, and the required space between buildings.

-These codes also established penalties for builders who forgo the regulations.
-And the penalties for not abiding by building codes in ancient Babylon were rough.
-These codes were regulated by steep fines, and in some instances, punishment by death.
+These codes also established penalties for builders who disregarded the regulations.
+The penalties for not abiding by building codes in ancient Babylon were severe.
+These codes were enforced by steep fines, and in some instances, punishment by death.

-Unfortunately, while we can trace building codes and the code staff that has enforced them all throughout history, we can’t trace the origins of this holiday.
-We don’t know who invented this holiday, or when they invented it.
+Unfortunately, while we can trace building codes and the code staff that have enforced them throughout history, we cannot trace the origins of this holiday.
+We do not know who invented this holiday or when it was invented.

-We’re sure it was probably started by someone who either worked as building code staff or manned a department dedicated to enforcing building codes.
-We’ll continue to try to research the origins of this holiday and if we find out anything new, then we’ll update this section.
+We are sure it was probably started by someone who either worked as building code staff or managed a department dedicated to enforcing building codes.
+We will continue to try to research the origins of this holiday, and if we find out anything new, we will update this section.

 This holiday can be observed simply by thanking building and code staff for what they do.
-This can be a “thank-you” in person, or it can be an appreciative note or a gift.
-People can also take the time on this holiday to learn more about building safety and the infractions that can violate the current building codes.
+This can be a “thank you” in person, or it can be an appreciative note or a gift.
+People can also take the time on this holiday to learn more about building safety and the infractions that can violate current building codes.

 And if a person works as building and code staff, then this might just be the day to have a department lunch.
 No matter how a person celebrates this holiday, however, they should take the time to spread the word about it online using the hashtag #BuildingAndCodeStaffAppreciationDay.